pydio/cells/common/log/README.md

 # Pydio LOG

-Pydio relies on [zap](https://github.com/uber-go/zap) as a logging framework.
+Pydio relies on [zap](https://github.com/uber-go/zap) logging framework.

 We mainly use 2 loggers that are defined in this package and used throughout the backend:

 - A syslog logger: it should be used to log technical information.
 - An audit logger: it only logs some very precise information at strategic places and is used to monitor the Application from a business point of view.
 Audit logs are among others used for GRDP compliance.

 WARNING: you should not modify nor remove any of the audit log.